Sam231221/OpenTable/README.md

-This is NextJs chat app for.
+This is NextJs chat app built with Pusher and PostgreSql.